patricksavalle/devops-project-template/README.md

 ### Complexity

-Complexity is roughly the result of large quantities, diversity and coupling.
+Complexity is roughly the result of quantity, diversity and coupling.
 Software complexity can be managed with:

 - Divide-and-conquer
 - White-box / blackbox strategy